Doctor of Pharmacy (PharmD) Professional Program

 One program, two campuses Heading link

-Although there is only one UIC PharmD program, students can choose between two campuses as their “home base” while they pursue their PharmD studies.
-Students on the Rockford and the Chicago campuses take the same classes with the same professors thanks to the college’s highly sophisticated classroom technology.
+UIC PharmD students choose between Chicago and Rockford as their “home base” while they pursue their studies.
+They take the same classes with the same professors thanks to highly sophisticated classroom technology.

 Students choose a campus based on their personal preference, and sometimes because of their chosen concentration: the Rural Pharmacy (RPHARM) concentration is only offered in Rockford, and the Urban Pharmacy (UPHARM) concentration is only offered in Chicago.